iogrids/Tutorials-Guides/axios-get-api.md

-//this is an example of how to get names from a api
+### this is an example of how to get names from a api
-// Here we read the values using axios and save them in the state object
+### Here we read the values using axios and save them in the state object
-// All values are then displayed from the state object
+### All values are then displayed from the state object

 ```
 import React, { Component } from 'react'